-Significant movement can occur in a two storey timber frame with a timber first floor.
-The fixing method used in the Hebel PowerPanelXL External Wall System does not allow for this extensive differential movement between the external skin and the timber frame.
+Significant movement can occur in a single storey timber frame.
+The fixing method used in the Hebel PowerPanel External Wall System does not allow for this extensive differential movement between the external skin and the timber frame.

 It is therefore recommended that the upper storey PowerPanelXL panels be installed 25mm clear of the lower storey panels.
 During construction a temporary packer is used to separate the panels and is then removed after the panels have been fixed.
 An architectural trim (feature moulding) may be used to hide the horizontal control joint.
 If no trim is used then a paintable external grade sealant (acoustic and fire-rated, as required) must be used.